QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

-The quantity :math:`\alpha` is called the *size* of the critical region, and the quantity :math:`1-\beta` is called the *power* of the critical region.
+The quantity :math:`\alpha` is called the *size* of the critical region, and the quantity :math:`1-\beta` is called the *power* of the critical region

 Wald notes that

--  one critical region :math:`W` is more desirable than another if it has smaller values of :math:`\alpha` and :math:`\beta`.
+   one critical region :math:`W` is more desirable than another if it has smaller values of :math:`\alpha` and :math:`\beta`.
 Although either :math:`\alpha` or :math:`\beta` can be made arbitrarily small by a proper choice of the critical region :math:`W`, it is possible